TheAwiteb/forgejo-guardian/README.md

 Expressions configuration section, with the following fields:

+-   `only_new_users`: If set to `true`, the guardian will only check the new users, and not the existing ones (default: `false`)
+-   `interval`: Interval to check for new users in seconds (default: `300`)
+-   `limit`: Limit of users to fetch in each interval (default: `100`)
+-   `ban_alert`: Send a notification when a user is banned (default: `false`)
+-   `ban_action`: The action to take when a user is banned, can be one of the following:
+    -   `purge` (default): Forcibly delete user and any repositories, organizations, and packages owned by the user.
+All comments and issues posted by this user will also be deleted. (unduoable, the user will be permanently deleted)
+    -   `suspend`: Block the user from interacting with the service through their account and prohibit signing in.
+The admins can later decide to reactivate the user, from the dashboard.
 -   `ban`: Regular expressions to match against to ban the user
 -   `sus`: Regular expressions to match against to alert the admins